How They Made It in America:

 You, the reader, will enjoy the success stories and will also put the book subjects’ accumulated know-how to good use: the book shows how to apply their strategies, how-to tactics and direct tips—and using them as shortcuts any time you need.

-The 18 success stories, 7 success commandments, how-to roadmap, case studies, and direct tips will give you a huge advantage on the way to your own success in America.
+The 18 success stories, 7 success strategies/values, case studies, and direct tips the book subjects will give you a huge advantage on the way to your own success in America.
 Welcome!

 Buy in bookstores or Order Online

-We explore this looking into individual experiences and articulating the Achievers’ accumulated wisdom in Seven Success Commandments, diverse case studies, and how-to tips.
-Everyone can benefit from this: if the toughest cases of achievement worked out wonderfully, we need to know what enabled them and how they did it, so we too could crack the all-American success code—and that’s the message.
+We explore what exactly they did and how they did it while looking into individual experiences and articulating the heroines’ accumulated wisdom summarized in their common success values, diverse case studies, and how-to tips.
+Every success seeker can benefit from this: if the toughest cases of American achievement worked out wonderfully, we need to know what enabled them, so we too could crack the all-American success code—and that’s the message.

-The Portraits of 18 achievers including some celebrities (Isabel Allende and Ivana Trump among them) describe How They Made It in America.
-Learn from their success stories—and then internalize the success commandments that empower achievements, in this first book out of a series of three.
+The stories of 18 women including some celebrities (Isabel Allende and Ivana Trump among them) describe How They Made It in America.
+Learn from their success stories—and then internalize the success values that empower achievements, in this first book out of a series of two.

-Brief Bio: Born and raised in Ukraine, Dr. Fiona Citkin came to America as a Fulbright Scholar studying languages and cultures at Kent State University, OH.
+Born and raised in Ukraine, Dr. Fiona Citkin came to America as a Fulbright Scholar studying languages and cultures at Kent State University, OH.
 She published two previous books on language/translation and cultural diversity (SHRM Publishing).
-Her monthly Huffington Post column explores the issues of multicultural women and their achievements: http://www.huffingtonpost.com/fiona-citkin-phd/.
+Her Huffington Post and Thrive Global blogs explore the issues of multicultural women and their achievements: http://www.huffingtonpost.com/fiona-citkin-phd/.
 With experience as Director of Berlitz and a personal consulting portfolio, Fiona has skills in public speaking, marketing, magazine, podcast, and TV interviews, entrepreneurship, and certainly, intercultural communication and languages.
 She can be reached at Fiona.Citkin@expertms.com

 Interviews and conferences